-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

 Apple Watch SE vs. Fitbit Charge 5: Customization, battery, compatibility

 A huge factor in choosing between these two is compatibility.
-Fitbit Charge 5 is the only choice if you're an Android user, as Apple Watch SE is only compatible with iOS.
+Fitbit Charge 5 is the only choice for Android as it's compatible with both iOS and Android.
+Apple Watch SE is only compatible with iOS.
 When it comes to battery, Fitbit Charge 5 beats Apple Watch SE by a long shot, delivering up to seven days of battery life compared to SE's 18 hours.
 Keep in mind that battery life is dependent on how you use your wearable.
 If you operate yours in GPS mode, Wi-Fi, or music mode a lot, you'll drain the battery much quicker than you would in basic watch mode.

 When it comes to customization, Apple Watch SE reigns supreme.
 There are tons of colors, bands, and casing options, so you can really make it your own.
-You can customize the watch faces of both, and both host interchangeable bands.
+You can customize the watch faces of both, and both also offer interchangeable bands.
 However, you'll only get customizable apps with Apple Watch SE, as it's the only one that hosts smart tech aside from smart pay.

 Apple Watch SE vs. Fitbit Charge 5: Which should you buy?